 Global Adoption Rates of Cryptocurrencies

-- In the United States, 12% of adults reported owning cryptocurrency in 2023, marking a steady increase from 8% in 2020.
+- In the United States, 15% of adults now own cryptocurrency in 2025, rising steadily from previous years.

 Popular Cryptocurrencies by Ownership and Use